Rich Reel

 5,384,024

-(patent numbers link to freepatentsonline.com)
+(Patent numbers link to freepatentsonline.com)

 Work Ethic

-close to "100%" with little need of a break.
+close to 100% productivity with little need of a break.

-I believe the secret is dividing time equally between 'thinking', 'doing', 'education' and 'infrastructure'
+My secret is dividing time equally between 'thinking', 'doing', 'education' and 'infrastructure'

 without feeling guilty for working "only" 1/4 of the time.

-This allows time to be productive, do the right things, stay current, accumulate new skills, and research,
+This allows time to be productive, do the right things, stay current, accumulate new skills and research,

 purchase, install and maintain strategic capital equipment to greatly expand what can be done quickly.